 F7 is labeled MOUSE, and readies the machine to dial the AP computers.
 It asks if you want to use manual or automatic dialing.
 Once you press m for manual dialing, the next step was to dial your local bureau’s access number on your phone and attached the telephone receiver to the acoustic couplers.
 Mouse then asks you to "<ENTER> when ready to connect."

 In early versions of the Mouse program, you could enter the call sign of the AP bureau to which you wanted to connect.
 FX, for example, was San Francisco.
 My versions of Mouse never had that feature; you always had to enter the number yourself.
 I suspect this feature was removed to save memory and provide more space for writing.

 I also suspect that the terminology “call sign” and the actual call signs for each bureau are left over from the days when it was common for stories to move across the country and around the globe over shortwave in morse code.
-These days, shortwave is only used for weather maps (not by the AP), since satellite data is readily available.
-But every radio station around the world still has a call sign, from WOR/New York to VOCM/St. John’s to 3AW/Melbourne to JODW/Tokyo.
+These days, shortwave is mostly used for weather maps (not by the AP), since satellite data connections are readily available on most of the planet with handheld satellite phones.
+But even if you never hear it spoken, every radio station around the world still has a call sign, from WOR/New York to VOCM/St. John’s to 3AW/Melbourne to JODW/Tokyo.

 If you press a for auto-dial, the computer asks what kind of phone number you’re trying to reach.
 Is it local, long distance, or long distance with an area code.
 Selecting local will dial the seven digit phone number.
 Selecting long distance dials a 1 and then the seven digit phone number.
 Selecting long distance with an area code dials 1 and then the area code and then the seven digit phone number.
 If you were behind a PBX or in a hotel or someplace where you had to dial 9 for an outside line, better bring your acoustic coupler.